 - Total income — Total amount of money you make each month.

-- Total savings — You will be able to see how much you save each month and what will be total after the whole year.
+- Total savings — You will be able to see how much you save each month and what the total will be after the whole year.
 Note that this calculator doesn't take into account the interest accumulated over the whole year — you can use our APY calculator to do that.

-- Total monthly expenses — This is the total sum you spend a month.
+- Total monthly expenses — This is the calculated total sum you spend a month.
 Compare it with your income.
 Is it not too high?
 Compare this number with your savings, too.
 Experts say that your emergency fund should be equal to three to six-month worth of expenses.
 Did you plan an adequate savings fund?

 - Total annual expenses — Amount of money you will have to spend at one point during the year.